taijeronv/taijeronv_info/content/home/accomplishments.md

 date_start = "2004-08-15"
 date_end = "2011-06-15"
 description = """
-In 2006 I collaborated with the creator of Decisive Action to create a platoon level game called Follow Me.
+In 2006 I collaborated with the creator of Decisive Action to develop a platoon level game called Follow Me.

-I integrated Follow Me into the DMI tactics curriculum, and we used it to provide a realistic operational environment for platoon level tactical decisions.
-Our 3rd and 4th year military science classes all used Follow Me to practice infantry platoon-level decision making.
-I also used it to run a brigade-level exercise for the Defense Strategic Studies program.
-Not only did we use the computer game but we also implemented role-playing for certain events like key leader engagements.
+I integrated Follow Me into the DMI tactics curriculum, and we used it to provide a realistic operational environment for making platoon level tactical decisions.
+Our entire 3rd and 4th year military science cadets used Follow Me to practice infantry platoon-level tactics.
+We also Follow Me to run a brigade-level exercise for the Defense Strategic Studies program.

-I also integrated the use Virtual Battle Space (VBS) into Cadet Basic Training.
+I also integrated the game Virtual Battle Space (VBS) into Cadet Basic Training.
 We used it as an introduction to squad fire and movement.
-The intent was to provide them with an experiential learning experience before they went to the field."""
+The intent was to provide them with an experiential learning experience before they went to the field.

+Over the course of nearly seven years I literally trained thousands of cadets using Follow Me, Virtual Battle Space, and the Engagement Skills Trainer."""

 [[item]]
 organization = "Command and General Staff Officers Course"